Best practice on the use of snares for fox control in England

 Strong consideration should be given to the use of sound moderators for both rimfire and centrefire rifles, particularly in areas close to human habitation or livestock.
 Sound moderators bring significant additional benefits in terms of hearing protection.

 Shotguns with large magazine capacities (more than two cartridges) offer the user a significant advantage when dealing with large numbers of pests.
-Relevant authorisation to hold such firearms will be required under firearms licensing laws.
+Relevant authorisation to hold and use such firearms will be required under firearms licensing laws.

 For ranges up to 30 metres, a 12 bore shotgun with a load of not less than 36 grams of large shot such as no. 1 or no. 3 is recommended as an effective alternative to a centrefire rifle for fox control.